What Counts as Persecution When Applying for Asylum or Refugee Status

 • infliction of mental, emotional, or psychological harm: this can include intimidation, surveillance, interference with privacy, long-term threats, or being forced to engage in conduct that is not physically painful or harmful but is abhorrent to the person's deepest beliefs

-• substantial economic discrimination or harm: for example, deliberate deprivation of food, housing, employment, or other life essentials, or ransacking, destruction, or confiscation of property
+• substantial economic discrimination or harm: for example, deliberate deprivation of food, housing, employment, or other life essentials, or ransacking, destroying, or confiscating property

 The persecution should have come from either your country's government or other authorities or groups that the government is unable to control, such as guerrillas, warring tribes or ethnic groups, or organized vigilantes.

 Whether women who decided to leave an abusive spouse qualify for asylum has been a matter of debate and legal reversals.
-For women who live in a male-dominated country where their rights are unprotected, the decision to leave an abusive spouse and a country that wouldn't protect them could arguably be viewed as a political opinion, or an indication that they're part of a particular social group.
-Many have been granted asylum on this basis.
-Under the Trump Administration, however, then-Attorney General Jeff Sessions reversed years of precedent to declare that immigrants fleeing domestic violence were in most cases ineligible for asylum.
-Biden's Attorney General Merrick Garland overruled the Sessions decision in 2021, however, returning asylum law to what it was before.
+For women who live in a male-dominated country where their rights are unprotected, the decision to leave an abusive spouse and a country that wouldn't protect them can arguably be viewed as a political opinion or an indication that they're part of a particular social group.
+Such arguments have led to asylum approvals, but the law on this goes back and forth, so consult an attorney before trying it.

 What if you don't know who, exactly, was persecuting you?
 No rule says you have to be able to identify your persecutor.
 What you will have to do is explain is what exactly happened, and provide enough detail to establish the persecutor's motive.